 The City of Fairbanks Public Works Department provides weekly garbage collection to more than 6,300 households, helping keep our community clean, safe, and environmentally responsible.
 Effective waste management is essential to maintaining public health and community appearance, and our goal is to deliver consistent, efficient service to every resident.

-For questions, special pickups, or assistance with compliance, please contact the City of Fairbanks Public Works Department at (907) 459-6770.
+For questions, special pickups, or assistance with compliance, please contact the Public Works Department at (907) 459-6770.

 The Public Works Department Facilities Maintenance Division is responsible for the upkeep of all city-owned buildings and grounds, ensuring they remain safe, functional, and well-maintained for employees and the public.